SEESolutions-it/DpdlEngine/README.md

 ## What is Dpdl?

-Dpdl is a constrained device framework and programming language that can be used to encode, store, control, visualize and query data efficiently on small memory footprint devices and for rapid application development.
-Dpdl comes with a very compact scripting engine and an extensible API interface to facilitate the development of custom API extensions.
+Dpdl is a **constrained device framework and programming language** that can be used to encode, store, control, visualize and query data efficiently on small memory footprint devices and for rapid application development.
+Dpdl comes with a very compact **Scripting Engine** and an **extensible API interface** to facilitate the development of custom API extensions.

 Common IoT protocol stacks such as **Bluetooth(tm)** and **CoAP** (Constrained Application Protocol) are supported by default and third party libraries can be added as extensions.